yassouali/fast.ai_notes/cutting_edge_DL/lecture12.md

             fo.write(f'{f.relative_to(IMG_PATH)},0\n')
 ```

-Now we are going to create out convolutionnal models, for the cretic / descriminator and the generative model, first we're going to build a descriminator, it'll receive an image and outputs a probability of the image being real, so the output is a single number, we first construct a conv module, containing a convolution with or without a batch norm, and a non linearity, and the padding is calculating based on the stride and the size of the filter we've chosen.
+Now we are going to create out convolutional models, for the cretic / discriminator and the generative model, first we're going to build a discriminator, it'll receive an image and outputs a probability of the image being real, so the output is a single number, we first construct a conv module, containing a convolution with or without a batch norm, and a non linearity, and the padding is calculating based on the stride and the size of the filter we've chosen.

 ```python
 class ConvBlock(nn.Module):